DamienHarper/auditor/README.md

 * SQLite

 `DoctrineProvider` should work with **any other** database supported by `Doctrine`.
-Though, we can only really support the ones we can test with [Travis CI](https://travis-ci.com) / Github actions.
+Though, we can only really support the ones we can test with [GitHub Actions](https://github.com/features/actions).

 Basically you can track any change of any entity from audit logs.